 Vifm is an ncurses-based file manager with vi-like keybindings, which also borrows some useful ideas from mutt.

 Release Notes: This release changes the meaning of the :split command (so replace it with :vsplit in your vifmrc), adds backgrounding of the :copy, :move, :delete, ga, and gA commands, adds horizontal splitting and keys to control the size of the panes, adds a less-like view mode, makes some changes to the Vim plugin, and makes the Windows version much more usable.

 DBeaver is a universal database manager and SQL Client.
-It supports MySQL, PostgreSQL, Oracle, DB2, MSSQL, Sybase, Mimer, HSQLDB, Derby, and any database that has a JDBC driver.
+It supports MySQL, PostgreSQL, Oracle, DB2, MSSQL, Sybase, Mimer, HSQLDB, SQLite, Derby, and any database that has a JDBC driver.
 It is a GUI program that allows you to view the structure of a database, execute SQL queries and scripts, browse and export table data, handle BLOB/CLOB values, modify database meta objects, etc. It has a native UI (provided by the Eclipse SWT library), great performance, and relatively low memory consumption.

 Release Notes: This release adds MySQL and Oracle native clients support, MySQL full database exporting/importing, a resultset filters UI update, driver management improvements, a multilingual installer, and general UI and code fixes.

 msmtp is an SMTP client with a sendmail compatible interface.
 It can be used with Mutt and other MUAs.
 It forwards messages to an SMTP server which does the delivery.
 Features include various SMTP AUTH methods, TLS/SSL-encrypted connections (including support for client certificates), support for multiple accounts, DSN, and IPv6 support.